Eglisau. Photo/Foto: TES.

 The medieval townscape of Eglisau

-Eglisau (Canton Zurich) gained its importance due to its location on the old military road between Schaffhausen and Zurich and the shipping route to Basel.
+Eglisau (Canton Zurich) gained importance due to its location on the old military road between Schaffhausen and Zurich, as well as its role on the shipping route to Basel.

-The town was founded by the Lords of Tengen in the middle of the 13th century.
+The Lords of Tengen founded the town in the mid-13th century.
 In May 1463, Eglisau passed to the city of Zurich.
 Between 1497 and 1798, 57 Zurich bailiffs resided in Eglisau Castle.

 (Source: www.denkmalpflege-schweiz.ch).